JustasMasiulis/vmutils/README.md

 | -------------               | ----------------------------------------------------------------------- |
 | restore([std::error_code&]) | restores protection to its original state                               |
 | release                     | "releases" protection so it does not get restored on object destruction |

+### `void protect(Address, protection_t, [std::error_code&])`
+Changes protection of a single page that the address is in.
+### `void protect(Address, Address, protection_t, [std::error_code&])`
+Changes protections of pages that range of addresses are in.

+## Address types
+In library addresses are 32bit or 64bit unsigned integers or pointers.
+Conversions are applied automatically.
+By default every address that can cause an overflow / underflow is checked and an std::overflow_error is thrown if the target address type cannot represent the source address type.

+An example of this would be if you called `vmu::query<std::uint32_t>(std::numeric_limits<std::uint32_t>::max() * 2)` it's pretty obvious that this regions end will definetly overflow the requested 32 bit integer.